hm-lang/core/proposals/README.md

-We declare an array with a fixed number of elements using the notation `elementType_FixedSize`, where `FixedSize` is a constant integer expression (e.g., 5) or a variable that can be converted to the `index` type.
+We declare an array with a fixed number of elements using the notation `elementType_FixedSize`, where `FixedSize` is a constant integer expression (e.g., 5) or a variable that can be converted to the `count` type.
 Fixed-size array elements will be initialized to the default value of the element type, e.g., 0 for number types.

 Under the hood, fixed-size arrays *are* standard arrays, but they will throw for any